MetaMudraGames/Asphyxia/SETUP_GUIDE.md

 │   ▪ Think before you type                                       │
 │   ▪ Use logical arguments, not emotional appeals                │
 │   ▪ Reference ethical frameworks by name                        │
-│   ▪ Challenge the AI's assumptions directly                     │
+│   ▪ Challenge the AI's probability calculations                 │
+│   ▪ Question who defined the mission parameters                 │
+│   ▪ Point out circular reasoning                                │
-│   ▪ Take your time (within the fiction, not real time)         │ │                                                                 │
+│   ▪ Take your time (no real-world timer)                        │
+│                                                                 │
 │   DON'T:                                                        │
 │                                                                 │